Precious Metals

-Have you ever wondered if you could use your IRA funds to invest in alternative assets like gold?
+Have you ever wondered if you could use your IRA funds to purchase alternative assets like gold?

-Maybe you’re not happy with your current IRA investment choices.
+Maybe you’re not happy with your current IRA asset choices.
 Maybe you just want to diversify your portfolio a little bit.

 Or maybe you’re worried about loss during an upcoming recession and want to do something to help safeguard your assets.